MarvellEmbeddedProcessors/dao/doc/guides/applications/machine-learning.rst

 .. code-block:: bash

-    ├── bin_tvmgen_mrvl_main_0
+    ├── bin_<model_name>_0
-    │   └── tvmgen_mrvl_main_0.bin
+    │   └── <model_name>_0.bin
     ├── model.tar

+The CPU execution flow produces only a model.tar file, without any separate binary files.
 The `model.tar` file can be used to run inference on Marvell ML hardware associated with Octeon10 or via the MLIP software simulator.
-If the compiled model is MRVL-only, inference can also be performed using `tvmgen_mrvl_main_0.bin`.
+If the compiled model is MRVL-only, inference can also be performed using `<model_name>_0.bin`.

 .. note::
-    Please DO NOT use the tvmgen_mrvl_main_0.bin for LLVM only and Hybrid models.
+    Please DO NOT use the <model_name>_0.bin for LLVM only and Hybrid models.

 Pre-processing and Post-processing Steps
 ----------------------------------------